OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-pivottables.md

 [PivotFilters](/javascript/api/excel/excel.pivotfilters) filter data based on a PivotTable's four [hierarchy categories](#hierarchies) (filters, columns, rows, and values).
 There are four types of PivotFilters, allowing calendar date-based filtering, string parsing, number comparison, and filtering based on a custom input.

 [Slicers](/javascript/api/excel/excel.slicer) can be applied to both PivotTables and regular Excel tables.
 When applied to a PivotTable, slicers function like a [PivotManualFilter](#pivotmanualfilter) and allow filtering based on a custom input.
 Unlike PivotFilters, slicers have an [Excel UI component](https://support.office.com/article/Use-slicers-to-filter-data-249f966b-a9d5-4b0f-b31a-12651785d29d).
-With the `Slicer` class, you create this UI component, manage filtering, and can control its visual appearance.
+With the `Slicer` class, you create this UI component, manage filtering, and control its visual appearance.

 See [Filter with PivotFilters](#filter-with-pivotfilters) and [Filter with slicers](#filter-with-slicers) to learn more about filtering data with Excel JavaScript APIs.